geraldzakwan/w4111-Databases/HW_Assignments/HW1_Template/README.txt

 Some general assumptions:

 - If field_list = None or field_list = empty, I treated it just like "SELECT *" SQL query, so I return all fields
+- If table has no primary key, these are the behaviors:
+    1. find_by_primary_key returns None
+    2. delete_by_primary_key returns 0
+    3. update_by_primary_key returns 0
+- If template is None/empty, these are the behaviors:
+    1. find_by_template returns all rows -> like SELECT without WHERE clause
+    2. delete_by_template deletes everything ->
+    3. update_by_template updates everything ->

+Assumptions for RDBDataTable:

+- 'table_name' param passed on class constructor is the name of the actual table in mysql.
+I use this for querying stuffs.
+- Key columns passed to class constructor matches .
+This is mentioned by Prof. Ferguson in Piazza, question 115

 Some design decisions: